ThomasMBury/thomasbury.net/content/teaching/index.md

 ---

-## Workshop on interactive data visualisation in Python, McGill
+## Workshop on interactive data visualisation in Python
-A workshop I have given to the Centre de Recherches Mathématiques, the Centre for Applied Mathematics in Bioscience and Medicine, and the Quantitative Life Sciences Dept. at McGill University.
-Slides and Jupyter notebooks at the {{< staticref "https://github.com/ThomasMBury/workshop_datavis_python" "newtab" >}}Github repository{{< /staticref >}}.
+This is a workshop I have given for various institutions including the Centre de Recherches Mathématiques, the Centre for Applied Mathematics in Bioscience and Medicine, and the Quantitative Life Sciences Dept. at McGill University.
+Slides and Jupyter notebooks are available at the {{< staticref "https://github.com/ThomasMBury/workshop_datavis_python" "newtab" >}}Github repository{{< /staticref >}}.

 <br>